 You’re doing all these good works, but you’re not supposed to feel anything about them.
 So what’s the point?

 The point, according to the Vedanta Society of Southern California, is to not hoard all of this good karma for yourself, but rather to spread it around into the world you inhabit.
 You’re not trying to rid yourself of bad karma.
-Rather, you’re trying to share your good karma with everyone whom you encounter.
+Rather, you’re trying to share your good karma with everyone you encounter.

 You are involved already in karma yoga when you practice good deeds that reach far beyond the yoga studio with ongoing community service and charitable works.
 Are you ready to try a little karma yoga today?